microsoft/Azure-Kinect-Sensor-SDK/tools/k4afastcapture_trigger/README.md

 ## Introduction

-Azure Kinect Fast Capture trigger will send command to Azure Kinect Fast Capture streaming process to take capture.
+The Azure Kinect Fast Capture trigger will send a command to the Azure Kinect Fast Capture streaming process to take a capture.
-Azure Kinect Fast Capture trigger cannot work alone.
+The Azure Kinect Fast Capture trigger requires that the Azure Kinect Fast Capture Streaming tool is already running.

 ## Usage Info